FIMATHO PROJECT TEAM

 It is composed of:

 The project leader is in charge of coordinating the project team.
-She monitors all of the network's actions and projects.
-She is in contact with the various stakeholders of the network (network members, associations, other networks, external service providers, etc.).
-Alongside the coordinator, she represents the network with institutions and with the Ministry of Health.
+She oversees all of the network's actions and projects.
+She is in contact with the various stakeholders of the network (network members, patient organisations, other rare diseases networks, external service providers, etc.).
+Alongside the coordinator, she represents the network in dealings with institutions and with the Ministry of Health.
 She ensures budget monitoring for the network and collaborates in the compilation of official documents.

 Four regional liaison officers

-The network's four liaison officers are based regionally to be as close as possible to network stakeholders.
-They are each responsible for working groups within the network (oral feeding, transition from adolescence to adulthood, medico-social issues, etc.).
+The network's four liaison officers are based in different regions so that they can work closely with the network's stakeholders.
+Each is responsible for specific working groups within the network (oral feeding, transition from adolescence to adulthood, medico and social care, etc.).

 Contacts: